jfspps/Data-Structures-and-Algorithms/19_The_Stack.md

 ## Implementing stacks with arrays ##

 Declare an array of given size and set the pointer to -1.
 An array is filled starting from the zeroth index and the pointer is adjusted to point to the non-null element.
-Constant inserting at the head of the array would require constant reshuffling of the elements, so it is preferable to fill an array starting from the first element.
+Constant insertion at the head of the array would require constant reshuffling of the elements, so it is preferable to fill an array starting from the first element.

 One uses a `struct` to define a stack: